ccccmark/hollow_memories/README.md

 > Using the filename `[%(uploader)s][%(upload_date)s] %(title)s (%(id)s).%(ext)s` is preferred when gathering large amounts of video as it makes the video files more searchable.

-- The `-add-metadata` flag is used to add metadata to the video file which may be useful when using a [video organizer](https://www.filebot.net/) or [media centre](https://www.plex.tv/).

 - The `--write-thumbnail` flag is used to save the thumbnail as an image file and the `--write-description` flag to save the description as a `.description` file.

 - The `--embed-thumbnail` flag is used to embed the original thumbnail of the video into the downloaded video file. `--embed-subs` is used to embed subtitles from YouTube into the video file, this is useful for music videos.

+- The `-embed-metadata` flag is used to add metadata to the video file which may be useful when using a [video organizer](https://www.filebot.net/) or [media centre](https://www.plex.tv/).

 - `--merge-output-format mp4` is used to output an `.mp4` file instead of an `.mkv` file.